Using Bitmovin Cloud Connect with Azure

 This document explains how to set up Bitmovin Encoding on Azure Cloud infrastructure so that the Bitmovin platform can run encoders using the Azure API.

-The instructions in this document for the REST API Servicesapply to live encoding and file-based encoding.
+The instructions in this document for the REST API Services apply to live encoding and file-based encoding.
 For a complete list of formats and input types, see the Bitmovin website.

 Prerequisites